-The cash benefit is subject to income tax, FICA contributions, and retirement plan and other benefit contributions for the span of time equivalent to the negotiated payout period (normally the period of time equivalent to the benefit).
-The amount is determined according to regular pay for the periods listed below.
+The severance pay is subject to income tax, FICA contributions, and other lawful withholdings.
+The severance amount is determined according to the following schedule.
 The maximum benefit is six months of salary.

-Time Period Executive Senior Staff Other Exempt Supervisor Non-Exempt Other Non- Exempt Probation to 1 year 6 months 3 months 2 weeks 2 weeks 2 weeks 2nd year 6 months 4 months 2 weeks 2 weeks 2 weeks 3rd year 6 months 5 months 3 weeks 3 weeks 2 weeks 4th year 6 months 6 months 1 month 3 weeks 2 weeks 5th year 6 months 6 months 1 mo/1 wk 1 month 2 weeks 6th year 6 months 6 months 1 mo/2 wk 1 mo/1 wk 1 month 7th year 6 months 6 months 1 mo/3 wk 1 mo/2 wk 1 mo/1 wk 8th year 6 months 6 months 2 months 1 mo/3 wk 1 mo/2 wk
+Time Period Executive Senior Staff Other Staff

+Probation to 1 year 6 months 3 months 2 weeks

+2nd year 6 months 4 months 2 weeks

+3rd year 6 months 5 months 3 weeks

+4th year 6 months 6 months 4 weeks

+5th year 6 months 6 months 5 weeks

+6th year 6 months 6 months 6 weeks

+7th year 6 months 6 months 7 weeks

+8th year 6 months 6 months 8 weeks

 After the eighth year, all employee groups other than executives and senior staff, earn one week of severance benefit for each year of active service.
-The maximum benefit of six months is reached in each of the categories after:
+The maximum benefit of six months is reached in each of the categories after 25 years.